Snapcast Multi-Room Audio System: 5 Rooms Under $300

 Snapcast has built-in librespot

 support.
-With the librespot source set in snapserver.conf, your server shows up as a Spotify Connect device in the Spotify app.
-Open Spotify on your phone, pick “SnapHome” as the playback device, and audio routes through Snapcast to every room.
-You need a Spotify Premium account.
-Audio streams at 320kbps OGG quality.
+Set the librespot source in snapserver.conf.
+Your server then appears as a Spotify Connect device.
+Pick it in the Spotify app, and audio routes to every room.
+You need Spotify Premium.
+Audio streams at 320kbps. go-librespot

 AirPlay via Shairport-Sync